TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/1-the-application-domain.rst

 The terms and rules are taken in relationship now.
 From the past thoughts a first draft of the domain is made, which you can see in figure 5-2.
-Every rectangle emblematize an object of the domain.The lower half of the bin shows an extract of its properties.
+Every rectangle emblematise an object of the domain.The lower half of the bin shows an extract of its properties.
 Properties in *italic* writing of a parent object are holding references to the child objects.
 The chaining lines with an arrow point to